TooHighToPlay/CS_MASTER_I_SEMESTER/ObjectiveTechnologies/AbstractFactory/README.md

     * Parameters to create a product must be provided regarding their kind.
 Client must get the values of these parameters dynamically (before creating / runtime).

-    * Concrete implementations of the same product kinds have different creation/initialization parameters and/or methods.
+    * Concrete implementations of the same product kinds have different creation/initialization parameters and methods.

     * Which family of products is being used depends on environment variable value or command line argument value.